hdkw/socialspeed/README.md

 21687km / (540 trip duration + 676 time spent to pay for the trip) =
 18km/h

 The generalized speed of American society with a car in this example is estimated here at 18km/h, which is the average speed of a bicycle.
-Including  other costs related to car such as pollution, climate change and oil conflicts would  decrease this generalized speed even further.
+Including  other costs related to car such as pollution, climate change and oil conflicts would  decrease this generalized speed even closer to that of a pedestrian (6km/h).

+##I need your help!

 https://github.com/Desertsnowman/Caldera-Forms
 http://noodlejs.com/ (can scrap data from websites)